Mail relay with ProtonMail

 pass init “ProtonMail Bridge”

 The planned way to run ProtonMail Bridge, in the background like the Postfix mail server, does not allow users to interact with the protonmail-bridge daemon.
-We have to set up protonmail-bridge interactively in advance.

 Start the bridge for the inital login and configuration